Let's Talk Hardwoods

 I’ve got a IPE wood deck.
 What is your recommendation for a sealer?

 Here's how we responded:

-Oil based sealers (like Sun Frog’s) are easy to apply and they beautify IPE greatly, even though, because less gets into the wood, they deplete of oils and wear thin much faster than on soft woods and need re-doing often every six months to keep the wood looking AS great as some want.
-In the absence of doing anything your wood stays naked and it grays, which for many is OK anyway (the water repellant benefit of sealers for softwoods is almost irrelevant for IPE and other Hardwoods because water penetrates so much less in Hardwoods anyway).
+Softer, Oil based sealers like Sun Frog’s are easy to apply and they beautify Hardwoods greatly, even though because less gets into the wood, they deplete much faster than on soft woods and need re-doing more often to keep the wood looking AS great is possible.
+In the absence of doing anything, if your wood stays naked it grays as UV damage and surface wood mold effect its surface visuality.

-To avoid the graying, sealing Hardwoods with penetrating sealers is easy to do and has great results.
-When the sealer is less robust visually than early on, re-coats can be easily applied (stain pad or roller makes the process quick and much less product is used than on softwoods) and followed by a “pre-dry” rag off after 30 minutes so build up of dried sealer excess doesn’t happen.
+To avoid the graying, sealing Hardwoods with biocide fortified penetrating sealers is easy has great visual results.
+When the sealer depletes from sun, water and wear, re-coats can be easily applied- just roll or pad another application on , then rag off after 30 minutes so build up of dried sealer excess doesn’t happen.
 With this approach, “Voilà”, your deck is beautiful again.
-(Caveat: Every two years or so before re-applying our Sealer I still recommend first using our Deck Cleaner with a scrubbing, followed with our Brightener Born Again, THEN re-sealing).
-This will optimally assure that no “varnish like” build up of sealer occurs and maximum beauty going forward results.
-It’s more time, work and expense, but if you love your deck, for some it’s worth it.
+(Caveat: Every two years or so before just re-applying and wiping down, I still recommend first using our Deck Cleaner followed by our Brightener Born Again.
+This will optimally assure that no “varnish like” buildup of sealer occurs and your hardwood extra investment will always look GREAT!

 Owner, Sun Frog Products’s, Inc.